Pioneer 11: Power

-Pioneer 11 uses four SNAP-19 radioisotope thermoelectric generators (RTGs) (see diagram).
-They are positioned on two three-rod trusses, each 3 m in length and 120 degrees apart.
-This was expected to be a safe distance from the sensitive scientific experiments carried on board.
-Combined, the RTGs provided 155 watts at launch, and decayed to 140 W in transit to Jupiter.
-The spacecraft requires 100 W to power all systems.
+Pioneer 11 used four SNAP-19 radioisotope thermoelectric generators (RTGs).
+The RTGs were mounted on two three-rod trusses, each 3 m long and positioned 120 degrees apart.
+This arrangement was intended to keep the RTGs a safe distance from the spacecraft's sensitive scientific instruments.
+Together, the RTGs provided 155 W of power at launch, decreasing to 140 W during the spacecraft's journey to Jupiter.
+The spacecraft required 100 W to operate all systems.

-Computer
+Computers

-Much of the computation for the mission was performed on Earth and transmitted to the probe, where it is able to retain in memory, up to five commands of the 222 possible entries by ground controllers.
-The spacecraft includes two command decoders and a command distribution unit, a very limited form of a processor, to direct operations on the spacecraft.
-This system requires that mission operators prepare commands long in advance of transmitting them to the probe.
-A data storage unit is included to record up to 6,144 bytes of information gathered by the instruments.
-The digital telemetry unit is then used to prepare the collected data in one of the thirteen possible formats before transmitting it back to Earth.
+Much of the computation for Pioneer 11 was performed on Earth, with commands transmitted to the spacecraft.
+Pioneer 11 could store up to five commands at a time from a library of 222 commands prepared by ground controllers.
+Its command system consisted of two command decoders and a command distribution unit, which provided limited onboard processing for directing spacecraft operations.
+This system required mission operators to prepare commands well in advance of transmission.

+A data storage unit could record up to 6,144 bytes of data collected by the scientific instruments.
+A digital telemetry unit then organized the data into one of 13 possible formats before transmitting them to Earth.

 Scientific instruments

-Pioneer 11 has one additional instrument more than Pioneer 10, a flux-gate magnetometer.
+Pioneer 11 had one more instrument than Pioneer 10, a fluxgate magnetometer.